-You might want to wait until they turn down the cabin lights, just for your own dignity’s sake, but this was by far the best part of my flight this time around.
-Airplane air is so. extremely. dry.
+You might want to wait until they dim the cabin lights, just for your own dignity’s sake, but this was by far the best part of my flight this time around.
+Airplane air is so extremely dry.
 So when I put on the face mask it was like heaven on my face.
 Seriously.
 Do it.
 My only regret is that I only brought two.
 Three next time.

 Face mist would probably feel like heaven on your face, too.
 I’m doing that next time.

 3. Bring lots of snacks.